 Life is extremely short and every day should be filled with fun and laughter and joy.
 As I myself only have a limited number of years to work, and I derive pleasure from seeing structures come to life quickly, the whole process must be extremely simple and easy so that the happiness and delightfulness is not lost.
 Therefore, we do not operate based on the standard and traditional business model that bends over backwards to cater to every customer whim, unique construction perspectives or debates on workmanship and material.
 We focus solely on an economical product that is created fast and efficiently with little or no profit, and while our units, through mass production get more refined; perfection is nothing that we will ever guarantee, so griping and complaining about anything is not allowed!!!!!!!
 There are thousands of other general contractors in Hawaii that can cater to elaborate plans and detailed explanations of every junction and special demands and wishes.
-Therefore, if we do a custom unit or if the site demands a site build, we demand to be paid in full prior to any work beginning and extremely clear understanding that we will not tolerate any complaining or disputing the building and workmanship that we have produced.
-You can simply pay us when we arrive in full and unload the material if you want to ensure that we will arrive; but we will never short anyone and will always go above and beyond.
-If you do not wish to pay up front, we can gladly build it at our shop, and you can pick it up and rent our trailer and our crane operator or any can usually drop it anywhere from $800 to $1,500 total.
+Therefore, if we do a custom unit or if the site demands a site build, we demand to be paid half up front prior and the balance on the last day of work and extremely clear understanding that we will not tolerate any complaining or disputing the building and workmanship that we have produced.
+We would prefer to be paid in full up front to avoid any issues and if you do that we will go do a far better job focused on every detail, rather than worrying about whether you are a cheap individual that does not pay their bills; but we will never short anyone and will always go above and beyond.
+If you do not wish to pay a deposit up front, we can build it at our shop on our trailer and our crane operator or any can usually drop it anywhere from $800 to $1,500 total.
 The price of our units does not include either travel or delivery of the units, which is normally about the same cost for either, from $300 to $600 and must be added to the total.

 Here in Hawaii all construction projects start in the tens of thousands of dollars and any economical options should be greatly appreciated, so if you are questioning our pricing structure and the product that we offer and pondering way to beat us down; we would prefer that you move along and find someone else to do your project.
 We do not work for big profit and to get rich or even make money at all; we work to help people and try to offer people with limited resources and option for housing.
 If you are a yuppie that merely wishes to take advantage of our economical structures for your mere capital improvement to your property for resale profits and want to squeeze every drop out of all involved, we are not your partner.
 We go above and beyond for those that are deserving and give more than promised.
 But we despise the current trend of consumers to take advantage any business, even the largest and most wealthy.
 It is asinine for any shopper to purchase an item and use it for months and return it to a store for some bogus reason; or to special order and item and then change your mind or have made a mistake and wish for someone else to cover your loss, this is unfair, selfish and taking advantage of nice courteous persons, but we will never stand by as this occurs, and if this is your mentality we prefer that you move along; the state can provide you an unlimited list of 2854 active contractors just on Oahu that you can play games with.
 As Americans we should not be self-serving and selfish but rather look out for the benefit of the whole and realize that our actions contribute to our economy in a positive or negative way.
 It is up to us.